 Nevertheless, you must learn how to combine chords to create an appealing harmony on your piano.
-And there is some knowhow for this.
+And there is some know-how for this.

-Creating chord progression – chords that match
+Creating piano chord progression – chords that match

-You may wonder about the roman numerals in the table above.
+You may wonder about the Roman numerals in the table above.
 These are used to generalize sequences of chords, to describe a structure instead of a specific chord progression.
 For example, I - ii - iii is the same as C - Dm - Em or D - Em - F#m.
 Big letters (e.g. "I") represents major and small letters (e.g. "i") represents minor.

 The table above serves you a foundation for tons of possible chord arrangements.
-Just staying in some of the keys and choose from the chords that belongs to it should give you thousands of possibilities.
-If you are not satisfied and want further enhancement just continue reading.
+By utilizing only a few of the keys and choose from the chords that belongs to them should give you thousands of possibilities.
+Here are some ideas of chord progression created by using Table 1:

 You should combine both major and minor chords, this is a mix that enriches the music.
-Sometimes you could stick to only major or minor chords, but it often will be monotonic in longer sequences.
+Sometimes you could stick to only major or minor chords, but it will often be monotonic in longer sequences.